|Policy and Procedure Statement 8.13||Nontenure Line Faculty|

 b. at least 8 long semesters of service at Texas State with a 50% or more FTE teaching appointment; and

-e. report(s) from previous Workload Release completed as required in Paragraph 19 of this PPS.
+e. report(s) from previous workload release completed as required in Paragraph 15 of this PPS.

-3. Emeriti, Research and Visiting faculty are not eligible for Workload Release.
-Adjunct Faculty Committee members are not eligible for Workload Release during their tenure on the Adjunct Faculty Committee because this committee conducts the peer evaluation of proposals.
+3. Emeriti, research and visiting faculty are not eligible for workload release.
+Nontenure Line Faculty Committee members are not eligible for workload release during their tenure on the Nontenure Line Faculty Committee because this committee conducts the peer evaluation of proposals.

-b. a brief abstract (approximately 100 words) indicating the specific goals of the workload release project;
+b. a brief abstract indicating the specific goals of the workload release project;

 c. a proposal narrative;